-Your computer has two Universal Serial Bus (USB) ports and a parallel printer port.
-These ports are used for connecting peripheral devices such as printers, scanners, and digital cameras to your computer.
-For more information about port locations, see "Checking Out Your Gateway Notebook" on page 1.
+Your computer has one or more of the following ports: IEEE 1394 (Firewire or i.Link), Universal Serial Bus (USB), and Serial.
+These ports are used for connecting peripheral devices such as printers and digital cameras to your computer.
+For more information about port locations, see "Checking Out Your Gateway Solo 3450" on page 1 and see "Checking Out Your Docking Station" on page 9.

-USB ports support plug-and-play and hot swapping, which means that your computer will usually recognize such a device whenever you plug it into the appropriate port.
-When you use a USB device for the first time, your computer will prompt you to install any software the device needs.
+IEEE 1394 and USB ports support plug-and-play and hot swapping, which means that your computer will usually recognize such a device whenever you plug it into the appropriate port.
+When you use an IEEE 1394 or USB device for the first time, your computer will prompt you to install any software the device needs.
 After doing this, you can disconnect and reconnect the device at any time.

-Parallel devices are not plug-and-play.
+The docking station has a parallel port and the notebook has a serial connector.
+Parallel and serial devices are not plug-and-play.
 Refer to the device documentation for detailed information and installation instructions.